ljpatrick/marxpaint/docs/README.txt

                       * Or click the red "Back" arrow button at the lower right of the list to cancel and return to the picture you were drawing.

-                 'Starter' Images

-                   Along with pictures you've created, Tux Paint can provided 'Starter' images.
-Opening them is like creating a new picture, except that the picture isn't blank.
-'Starters' can be like a page from a coloring book (a black-and-white outline of a picture, which you can then color in), or like a 3D photograph, where you draw the bits in between.

-                   'Starter' images have a green background in the 'Open' screen.
-(Normal images have a blue background.)
-When you load a 'Starter,' draw on it, and then click 'Save,' it creates a new picture (it doesn't overwrite the original 'Starter,' so you can use it again later).

                  If choose to open a picture, and your current drawing hasn't been saved, you will be prompted as to whether you want to